Esukhia/ud-pos-tagger-bo/Readme_en.md

 ## A basic POS Tagger for Tibetan.

-It currently only uses Monlam Dictionary's POS Tags converted into UD Tags (a repo about this coming soon!)
+It currently only uses [Monlam Dictionary](http://monlamit.com/content/monlam-grand-tibetan-dictionary)'s POS Tags converted into [UD Tags](http://universaldependencies.org/u/pos/) (a repo about the POS mappings coming soon!)

 ## Installation and Usage: